akka/akka/akka-docs/src/main/paradox/typed/persistence-durable-state.md

 The side effects are executed sequentially, it is not possible to execute side effects in parallel, unless they call out to something that is running concurrently (for example sending a message to another actor).

-It's possible to execute a side effect before persisting the event, but that can result in that the side effect is performed but the event is not stored if the persist fails.
+It's possible to execute a side effect before persisting the state, but that can result in that the side effect is performed but the state is not stored if the persist fails.